 I started my journey through the history of civilisation adrift on the ocean.
-Gathering Storm’s Maori don’t begin a game of Civilization 6 like the other civs.
+Gathering Storm (opens in new tab)’s Maori don’t begin a game of Civilization 6 (opens in new tab) like the other civs, except maybe those of Civ 6 mods.
 Instead of my settler and warrior appearing right next to a prospective city site, they were in boats, floating in between the map’s chilly southern pole and the tip of the continent to the north.
 For maybe the first time in over 20 years, I wasn’t rushing to found my first city.

 The Maori civilisation is one of several joining the game in Gathering Storm, but it piqued my interest the most because it promised to break my routine.
 Not only does it start on and have a general affinity with the ocean, it benefits from not settling too early.
 Every turn waited pays dividends, but also comes with some big risks, not least that your entire civilisation could be undone if a barbarian chooses to attack your sole settler.

 I wasn’t bold enough to wait for more than a handful of turns, but it was enough time to find a nice spot near a natural wonder and several exploitable resources, giving me benefits that most other capitals would have missed.
 Having the extra time to find the perfect home is an even bigger boon given the new threats facing humanity in the expansion.